AI SEO / visibility audit

 Is AI SEO separate from normal SEO?

-It is not a replacement.
-The work starts from normal SEO foundations, then adds prompt visibility, citation sources, entity consistency, answer assets, and source cleanup.
+AI SEO adds a visibility layer above normal SEO.
+The work starts from crawlability, indexation, page quality, and proof, then adds prompt visibility, citation sources, entity consistency, answer assets, and source cleanup.

 Can you guarantee AI tools will recommend us?